rackerlabs/genestack/docs/openstack-compute-kit.md

 A custom gateway route can be used when setting up the service.
 The custom route make it possible to for a domain like `your.domain.tld` to be used for the service.

-??? example "Example routes file found in `/opt/genestack/etc/gateway-api/routes`"
+??? abstract "Example routes file found in `/opt/genestack/etc/gateway-api/routes`"

     ``` yaml
     --8<-- "etc/gateway-api/routes/custom-placement-gateway-route.yaml"